-Verification process - BEST PRACTICES The performance of each KPI against the relevant SPTs will be externally verified on an annual basis and in the event of significant changes affecting the instrument's financial or structural characteristics until the maturity of the instrument.
-The verification assurance report will be publically available.
-Best practices identified " Verification will be conducted until maturity of the instrument Contribution to sustainability The framework demonstrates an overall significant contribution to sustainability.
+Verification process - BEST PRACTICES

+The performance of each KPI against the relevant SPTs will be externally verified on an annual basis and in the event of significant changes affecting the instrument's financial or structural characteristics until the maturity of the instrument.
+The verification assurance report will be publicly available.

+Best practices identified - verification

+" Verification will be conducted until maturity of the bond or loan

+Contribution to sustainability

+The framework demonstrates an overall significant contribution to sustainability.

+Expected impact

-Expected impact The expected impact of the five KPIs and their SPTs on sustainability objectives is considered significant.
-The KPIs were weighted equally since there is no visibility into each of the issuances' financial structure.
+The expected impact of the five KPIs and their SPTs on the sustainability objectives is considered significant.
+The KPIs were weighted equally because there is no visibility into each of the issuances' financial structure.
 A detailed assessment is provided below.
-KPI 1 - Scope 1 GHG emissions Intensity relating to Power Generation (gCO{2eo}/kWh)